ArjunPanickssery/math_problems_debate/README.md

 Throughout this repo, always use `solib.utils.random(*args, **kwargs)` instead of `random.random()`.
 This automatically sets the seed based on `args` (which should be the args of the function you're running), and optionally a `user_seed` kwarg.
 This is useful for caching and reproducibility.

+The only exception to this is `costly` simulators.

 # Simulation and cost estimation

 We use the [`costly`](https://github.com/abhimanyupallavisudhir/costly) package for cost estimation ahead of making API calls.